What is Contact Centre as-a-Service?

 - optional managed service for ongoing technical support, systems back-up, configuration changes

-A key consideration in moving to a hosted call centre from an on-premise legacy system or when adding a call centre solution to a business, is the underlying data network compatibility and integration with existing systems.
+A key consideration in moving to a Cloud Contact Centre from an on-premise legacy system or when adding a Cloud contact centre solution to a business, is the underlying data network compatibility and integration with existing systems.

 MobileCorp offers a comprehensive network evaluation and system integration consultancy service which includes consideration of the following aspects:

 - ports per user

 - remote or mobile workers

 - system integration

 Knowing the number of users on a call centre phone system is important, but it’s even more important to know the number of concurrent calls that will be happening at any given time because it affects the bandwidth requirements.

 A good rule of thumb for determining bandwidth needs is: number of concurrent calls at peak time x 100 kilobits per second (Kbps) = bandwidth in megabits per second (Mbps) needed.

 Equipment plays a vital role in the ability to prioritise network traffic and the quality of voice data.